MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free.md

 ## Feature comparison

 The Start-for-free cluster is a subset of the full Azure Data Explorer cluster that provides a reduced set of functionality.
-The following table lists the features and their availability in both offering.
+The following table lists the features and their availability in both offerings.

 | Feature | Full Azure Data Explorer cluster | Start-for-free cluster |
 |--|--|--|